rootiest/zippy_guides/guides/pico_can.md

     [mcu]
     canbus_uuid: 41674b3a9356

-NOTE: Both your id's will be different than those shown above, they are unique to your board.
+NOTE: Both your IDs will be different than those shown above, they are unique to your board.
 I just used mine as an example.

 So we are telling Klipper to connect to the SKR-Pico via CANbus using that uuid we found earlier instead of using USB and a usb-id.